rbowsley/lamplighthelp/source/7-2-1_Editing_a_Work_Record.markdown

 # 7.2.1  <i class="fas fa-hammer"></i>  Editing a {{Work}} Record

-> To edit {{work}} records locate the record in a table or diary, click the context menu, and select 'edit'.
+> To edit {{work}} records, locate the record in a table or diary, click the context menu, and select 'edit'